 Affinity Group and Retreat Opportunities

 Our vibrant young adult population at First Church is active in all aspects of the congregation’s life and leadership.
 The group is open to all those college-age and up who self-identify as “young” adults.
-In addition to regular get-togethers and outings, we look forward to gathering at the parsonage in late September for our annual Young Adult Open House, hosted by Dan Smith and Nancy Kilburn.
-Join us for lively conversations about our lives and our faith on weekly zoom calls, and venture into the great outdoors with us for nature walks in the area!
+Join us for lively conversations about our lives and our faith at our Faith on Tap meet-ups, ice cream strolls, or gatherings at each other’s homes; and venture into the great outdoors with us for nature walks in the area!

-In the spirit of faith exploration and questioning, we currently meet regularly on zoom for our Gentle Blasphemy series as well as exploring the neighborhood when the weather is nice.
-Please check the church calendar for our next meeting date or contact us directly to sign up on our listserv.
+Please check the events calendar for our next meeting date or contact us directly to sign up on our listserv.

 This group is by BIPOC for BIPOC.
 If you are a Black, Indigenous or Person of Color (BIPOC) member of First Church, please consider joining our periodic Zoom meetings designed as active listening sessions to reflect, heal, support one another, and build community.